objcio/articles/2014-12-?-lldb-debugging.md

 We have all used breakpoints as a way to bring a program to a stop, inspect the current state, and hunt down bugs.
 But if we change our interpretation of breakpoints, a lot more becomes possible.

-> A breakpoint allows you to instruct a program when to stop and then allows the running of commands.
+> A breakpoint allows you to instruct a program when to stop, and then allows the running of commands.

-Consider putting a breakpoint at the start of a function, using `thread return` to override the behavior of the function and then continuing.
+Consider putting a breakpoint at the start of a function, using `thread return` to override the behavior of the function, and then continuing.
 Now imagine automating this process.
 Sounds yummy, doesn't it?

 ### Managing Breakpoints